Dpdl-io/DpdlEngine/Install_requirements.md

 ### Important notice:

-Please verify the integrity of the 'DpdlEngine lite' release zip file you downloaded or received (DpdlEngine_V1.0_release.zip),
+It's important to verify the integrity of the 'DpdlEngine lite' release zip file you downloaded or received (DpdlEngine_V1.0_release.zip),

-			it MUST in any case match the sha(256) checksum as reported on this site:
+it MUST in any case match the <ins>sha(256) checksum</ins> as reported on this site:

 			https://www.dpdl.io/DemoDpdl_validator.html

 # System requirements

-Although Dpdl is compatible also with previews java versions and virutal machines, this release of 'DpdlEngine lite' requires a compatible Java Virtual Machine (JRE) version  >= 'Java 17'  to run.
+Although Dpdl is compatible also with previews versions of Java and virtual machines, this release of 'DpdlEngine lite' requires a compatible Java Virtual Machine (JRE) version  >= 'Java 17'  to run.

 If your requirements are to run 'DpdlEngine lite' on an older version of java JRE, just drop an e-mail to: info@dpdl.io